 Visitor or tourist visa

-Only nationals of the following countries require a visa to enter Haiti, if they do not have in their valid six-month passport a valid U.S., Canadian or Schengen visa:
+Nationals of the following countries require a visa to enter Haiti, if they do not have in their valid six-month passport, a valid U.S., Canadian or Schengen visa:

 - Dominican Republic

 Individuals requiring a visa must apply at least one (1) month before their date of departure and provide the following supporting documents:

 - Duly completed and signed Application Form;